mattjacobs23/MisInfo/README.md

 curl -X POST http://127.0.0.1:8000/api/predict-misinfo -d '{"text": "Some example string."}'
 ```

+### Chrome Extensions

-To set up the chrome extension and interact with the model in the browser, go to Extensions > Manage Extensions.
+To interact with the model in the browser, go to Extensions > Manage Extensions.

 Then click on "Load Unpacked" near the top left, and select the **extensions** folder from the repository.